September 19, 2012 | By Bill Gates

 The Power of Catalytic Philanthropy

-Last summer, I attended a summit on philanthropy.
-A talk I gave there was adapted this week in Forbes, who organized the conference.
-It talks about how philanthropy can make a real difference and its unique role versus government and business, and how all of us can contribute something to making the world a better place.
+Last summer, I attended a summit on philanthropy that was organized by Forbes.
+I talked about how philanthropy can make a real difference and its unique role versus government and business, and how all of us can contribute something to making the world a better place.

 I am a true believer in the power of capitalism to improve lives.
 Where the free market is allowed to operate, it is agile and creative.
 It can meet demand the world over and plays a central role in increasing living standards.